bsdelf/statbar/README.md

 Statbar is a menu bar app for macOS which can be used to monitor following metrics:

-- Download speed.
+- Download speed
-- Upload speed.
+- Upload speed
-- CPU temperature.
+- CPU temperature
-- Fan speed.
+- Fan speed

+System requirements:

+- macOS 10.11+

+## Screenshot

 ![Screenshot](screenshot/1.png)

+## Credits

 This app is based on following projects: